dcit202Andriod/DCIT-202-epic-minder-app-grp-38/README.md

 Implemented the logic for displaying and editing existing tasks.
 Collaborated with database team to ensure proper storage and retrieval of task data.

-10947903(mariepearl): Responsible for integrating the app with a backend database.
-Designed the database schema to store user information and tasks.
-Implemented database connectivity using appropriate APIs and libraries.
-Worked with the task management team to ensure proper data synchronization.

-10947903(mariepearl): Responsible for integrating the app with a backend database.
-Designed the database schema to store user information and tasks.
-Implemented database connectivity using appropriate APIs and libraries.
-Worked with the task management team to ensure proper data synchronization.

 10949743(nkbiney): Implemented the functionality to delete tasks from the app.
 Developed the logic and UI elements for deleting tasks.
 Collaborated with the task management team to handle task deletion requests.